 To register for the course, please login to your WIU gmail account.
 Then click the link below to submit the registration form.
 Once you are registered, you will receive a welcome letter via email and a book via campus mail approximately one week prior to the course start date.
 NOTE: Books must be returned to CITR at the conclusion of the course.
 Please do not mark or highlight in them as they will be used for future sections of the course.

-- BPTO Registration Form - Remember, you must be logged in to your WIU gmail account to access the form.
+- BPTO Registration Form - You must be logged in to your WIU gmail account (not a personal gmail account) to access the form.

 The is a six week course and is offered every semester, including the summer.
 The course will not appear in your My Courses area in Western Online until the first day of the course.